Doregon/tnpsh-wiki/big-stinky-brew/entertainment/movian.md

 If using Movian Remote, tap the settings button in the top right, and then "IP Address".
 Enter the IP address found in the Settings column → Network Settings → Internet Connection and Status List, and you will be able to use the controls on the home screen to manipulate Movian on your PS3.

-**Movian has plenty more plugins due to the active developement of this homebrew.**
+**Movian has plenty more plugins due to the active development of this homebrew.**